-Back in the day, I used to think of Bread and Butter Pudding as a slightly sweet omelette with bread bits.
+Back in the day, I used to think of Bread and Butter Pudding as a slightly sweet omelette with stale bread bits.
 I didn’t like it at all!
 It was stodgy, not sweet enough to be called a dessert and well… boring!
 I have since completely changed my mind when I realised that the traditional recipe is just a plain canvas and there are many different things that can be added to this British Classic.

 So I started adding.
 Last night we made one of our after-Christmas specials.
 We normally have some cut mixed peel leftover after making a stollen for Christmas.
 And we make our Sourdough Brioche over any festive periods, so this Brioche Bread and Butter Pudding is definitely the one we turn to when we’re feeling post-Christmas blues…

 So what makes a good Bread And Butter Pudding:

 - Skip the traditional bread and use stale brioche bread or even old croissants instead.

 - Add dried fruit or chocolate, or both!

 - Serve it with cream!
 Lots of it!

 Only a handful of simple ingredients for this easy recipe that is perfect to finish your family meal (you can find quantities and full method in the recipe card below):

 - brioche: buttery brioche, that has gone a little stale is perfect in this white chocolate bread and butter pudding.
 We used our Sourdough Brioche Loaf, but any shop-bought brioche will work too!
 Cut it into thick slices.
 This recipe works great with challah bread too.

 - butter: we used salted butter, but unsalted butter will work here too.